ronghongbo/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/productive_libraries/blas/reconfigurable_vecadd/README.md

 ## The design

 In this design, the input vectors are pre-processed on the host so that the FPGA device loads/stores data sequentially from/to the device DRAM.
 This ensures that the memory accesses won't be a bottleneck of the performance.
 In pre-processing, the host reads the values of the input vectors and sends the values to the device DRAM sequentially.
-The addition of the vectors is vectorized computed by a compute unit on the device.
+The addition of the vectors is vectorized computed by a PE on the device.

 When the length of the input vectors are not a multiple of the simd lane, zeros are automatically inserted.
 This is zero-padding.